IzatheWriter/Beginner-Baker-s-Guide/Chocolate Muffins Recipe.md

 You can substitute cocoa powder and chocolate with fruits – blueberries or strawberries work best for muffins, but feel free to use any other favourite fruit of your choice.

-If you stick to chocolate you can also try combining two or three types of chocolate e.g. white pieces inside the muffin and dark chocolate chips on top or the other way round.
+If you stick to chocolate, you can also try combining two or three types of chocolate e.g. white pieces inside the muffin and dark chocolate chips on top or the other way round.

 Any changes you make will only slightly affect the texture and the flavour of the dough.
 I invite you to experiment and find your favourite version.